mkskitka/Comp20/Proposal/README.md

   -Front-end framework (Bootstrap): For general layout of recipes on website

-  -Push notifications: Users will receive notifications when their recipes are rated
+  -Client-side data persistence: Local storage will keep track of when the user last visited their profile page and this date will be displayed near the Facebook login button

-  -Server-side data persistence: all recipes and associated information uploaded will be stored in a database
+  -Server-side data persistence: All recipes and associated information uploaded will be stored in a database

 ##Data to be Used and Collected:
 -Users will upload recipes which will be stored in a database